Ongoing

 Alternatives considered:

-• Traditional CMS such as WordPress
+• Traditional CMS taxonomy

 Reasoning: